 Courtship Customs & Tokens of Love

 - Some of the Nordic countries have courtship customs involving knives.
 For example, in Finland when a girl came of age, her father let it be known that she was available for marriage.
 The girl would wear an empty sheath attached to her girdle.
 If a suitor liked the girl, he would put a puukko knife in the sheath, which the girl would keep if she was interested in him.

 - The custom of bundling, found in many parts of 16th and 17th century Europe and America, allowed courting couples to share a bed, fully clothed, and often with a "bundling board" between them or bolster cover tied over the girls legs.
 The idea was to allow the couple to talk and get to know each other but in the safe (and warm) confines of the girl's house.

 - Dating back to 17th century Wales, ornately carved spoons, known as lovespoons, were traditionally made from a single piece of wood by a suitor to show his affection to his loved one.
 The decorative carvings have various meanings - from an anchor meaning "I desire to settle down" to an intricate vine meaning "love grows."

 - Chivalrous gentlemen in England often sent a pair of gloves to their true loves.
-If the woman wore the gloves to church on Sunday it signalled her acceptance of the proposal.
+If the woman wore the gloves to church on Sunday it signaled her acceptance of the proposal.